CDCgov/data-exchange-processing-status/pstatus-graphql-ktor/README.md

 ### Reports:
 Ability to query for existing reports, uploads, upload status.
-Validating the messages, and if validated persists them to CosmosDB.
+Validating the messages, and, if validated, persists them to CosmosDB.

 ### DeadLetterReports:
 - Ability to look for dead letter reports based on the search criteria.